-VI.C.2.
 There are circumstances in which fellows may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
 Each program must allow an appropriate length of absence for fellows unable to perform their patient care responsibilities.
 (Core)

-VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care.
-(Core)

-VI.C.2.b) These policies must be implemented without fear of negative consequences for the fellow who is or was unable to provide the clinical work.
-(Core)
+1695 1696 VI.C.2.a) ensure coverage of patient care.
+(Core) 1697 1698 VI.C.2.b) These policies must be implemented without fear of negative 1699 consequences for the fellow who is or was unable to provide 1700 the clinical work. ^(Core) 1701